-You would think it wouldn’t take to long to get to know a small yacht room, yet mid room tour rambling on my insta story, my roommate wandered in who then kept finding even more exciting features that the room had to offer.
-Oh, but it didn’t stop there with the yacht PA system startling me for one second but amazing me the next with the loud, and iconic words of our LBW Tour Guide, “YO, YO, YO” echoing throughout out room.
+You would think it wouldn’t take too long to get to know a small yacht room, yet mid-room tour rambling on my Insta story, my roommate wandered in who then kept finding even more exciting features that the room had to offer.
+Oh, but it didn’t stop there with the yacht PA system startling me for one second but amazing me the next with the loud, and iconic words of our LBW Tour Guide, “YO, YO, YO” echoing throughout our rooms.

 The Tour Guide

 A tour guide can make or break a trip.